 The view from the 45th floor of the Tokyo Government Building.

-see Mount Fuji all the way from Tokyo.
+it is rare to actually see Mount Fuji all the way from Tokyo.

 This is a Yamanote line train arriving at Shinjuku.